-- Dry eye disease is a chronic condition that afflicts 30 million Americans and 300 million people worldwide.
+- Dry eye disease is a chronic condition that affects 30 million Americans and 300 million people worldwide.

-- In addition to debilitating symptoms, dry eye disease can affect your physical and mental wellbeing.
+- In addition to eye symptoms, dry eye disease can affect your physical and mental well-being.

-- Dry eye disease is chronic, but treatable.
+- Dry eye disease is chronic but can be treated.

 The Tear Film & Ocular Surface Society Dry Eye Workshop II defines DED as “a symptomatic disease, characterized by a vicious cycle of tear film instability and hyperosmolarity, which leads to increased ocular surface inflammation, damage and neurosensory abnormalities.”1

-So let’s break this down into readable and relatable language.
-Your tear film coats the front part of your eye, called the cornea, and it plays a crucial role in protecting the eyes, making your eyes feel comfortable, and in helping you see clearly.
-In DED, your tear film malfunctions, which sets off a cascade of inflammation, leading to symptoms.
+Your tear film coats the front part of your eyes called the cornea, and plays a crucial role in protecting your eyes, making them feel comfortable, and helping you see clearly.
+With dry eye disease, your tear film doesn’t work as it should, which sets off a cascade of inflammation, leading to symptoms.

 The Impact of Dry Eye Disease

-We get it.
-DED is tough for everyone involved.
-While it does not cause blindness, DED puts you at risk for vision-threatening complications, such as corneal infections and scarring.
-DED has a significant impact on a person’s life, leading to social, emotional and economic burdens.3 Most people with DED suffer from symptoms for months, try several different over-the-counter treatments, and spend a considerable amount of time, energy and money before seeking professional help.
+Dry eye disease is tough.
+While it doesn’t cause blindness, DED puts you at risk for vision-threatening complications, such as corneal infections and scarring.
+DED can have a significant impact on your life, leading to social, emotional and financial burdens.3 You may suffer from symptoms for months, try several over-the-counter treatments, and spend a lot of time, energy and money before seeking professional help.

-Even after seeking help, a patient commonly sees multiple eye specialists (ophthalmologists and optometrists) because they feel that their eye specialist is not taking them seriously, or not spending enough time listening to them.
+You may see multiple eye doctors (optometrist or ophthalmologist) because you feel they’re not taking you seriously, or spending enough time listening to you.
 This is not the eye doctor’s fault.
-Taking care of DED requires more time with the patient, which is not always feasible in a busy practice with overhead expenses.
-As you can imagine, this leads to frustration, hopelessness and treatment failure.4 You can learn more about the impact of DED here.
+Taking care of DED requires more time with the patient, which is not always possible in a busy practice with overhead expenses.
+As you can imagine, this leads to frustration, hopelessness, and treatment failure.4

-DED is chronic, but it is manageable and treatable, just like other chronic conditions that affect the body, such as diabetes and high blood pressure.
-That’s what we are here for!
-To get you the best treatment and support from the start as soon as you have symptoms.
-All we do here at CorneaCare is DED and we have honed our craft and our workflow so we can spend the much-needed time to listen, support, and provide you personalized eye care.
+DED is manageable and treatable, just like other chronic conditions that affect the body, such as diabetes and high blood pressure.
+We’re here to get you the best treatment and support as soon as you have symptoms.
+At CorneaCare, we specialize in dry eye disease and have honed our craft and our workflow so we can spend time listening, supporting, and providing you with personalized eye care.

 Having DED should not prevent you from doing anything you love or need to do.
-In fact, we’re here to tell you that with consistent effort on your part and support from us, you can protect and preserve your eyes, and live a healthy, fun and prosperous life.
+With consistent effort on your part and the right support, you can protect and preserve your eyes, and live a healthy, fun, and prosperous life.